Call to Action: Are you concerned about children’s privacy? #LabelsLastaLifetime

 Post this link to Facebook or Twitter so your friends can help too. #LabelsLastaLifetime

 ask your MP for Support

 Here’s a quick guide to help you discuss the issues whether you meet your MP in person, write to them or send an email.

-Use WriteToThem.com to contact your MP, and (politely) tell them why this is important to you and your family, ask your MP if they will ask a question – why are my sensitive data being given away for commercial re-use without my consent? – and tell them what you want to change.
+Use WriteToThem.com and (politely) tell them why this is important to you and your family, ask your MP if they will ask a question – why are my sensitive data being given away for commercial re-use without my consent? – and tell them what you want to change.
 You might want to use something from our suggested text below.